 Believe it or not, unless you're doing something really weird, like boning sturgeon, you can probably get by with an 8" chef's and a paring knife for quite a while.
 And because you will always wash, dry, and put away your knives after using them, you won't need 3 or 4 of each size, right?

-Good knives cost a bundle (you can expect to pay $80 to $100 for a good chef's knife), but most cheap knives are just worthless and dangerous.
+Good knives cost a bundle (you can expect to pay at least $80 to $100 for a good chef's knife, and you can spend a lot more), but most cheap knives are just worthless and dangerous.
 Which sort of circles back to my comment about those big knife sets.
-You would always be better off buying one really good chef's knife and one really good paring knife than one of those big sets, which often feature middling-quality knives even when they carry a famous name.
+You would always be better off buying one really good chef's knife and one really good paring knife than one of those big sets, which often feature middling-quality knives even when they carry a famous name - Heinkel is particularly notorious.

 As for keeping the suckers sharp, which is very important, I've tried several things.
 I got a knife sharpening kit from a place called the Razor's Edge which actually works really well, but I find knife sharpening really tedious.
 I'd rather cook than mess around with sharpening stones.
 I next tried having my knives sharpened at the kitchen store Sur La Table.
 I like Sur La Table just fine as a cooking store, but I was not so impressed with their sharpening.
 They use a Chef's Choice machine, which gives an ok (but not great) edge, but takes off way more metal than I'd like.
 Plus why take it there when I could just buy a machine?
 A monkey could use a Chef's Choice.
 More recently, I had a friend sharpen my knives on a Tormek wet grinding wheel.
 I was extremely impressed.
 There was a bit of a knack to using it, but for the first time I was really satisfied with the edge on my knives.

 I do get a lot of extra mileage out of a sharpening by not abusing knives.
-They get cleaned, dried and put away immediately.
+I use a sharpening steel to straight out the edge (anyplace that sells them will be happy to show you how.)
+Knives get cleaned, dried and put away immediately.
 They don't get stuck in the dish drainer or the sink.
 And yes, you must train your entire household to do the same, and they'll whine and complain about it, and they will always insist that they were just about to clean that knife and put it away.
 Don't believe them!
 They're lying!